MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityEnergyDataModel/Account.md

 ms.author: lsuresh
 ---

+# Account details in Cloud for Sustainability energy data model (Account)

 Business that represents a customer or potential customer.
 The company that is billed in business transactions.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilityEnergyDataModel/Account.cdm.json" target="_blank">GitHub</a>.